Updated June 2025

 Make sure the page loads fast on all major devices including both desktop computers and handhelds such as smartphones and tablets.

-How to fix: Google Speed Insights will give you some great tips and will point out the elements of your page which are proving problematic.
+How to fix: Most tools will give you some great tips and will point out the elements of your page which are proving problematic.
 For example, on an eCommerce website it’ll point out if product images are simply too big.

 Your website is not optimised for conversion